siangyin/HelloDay/README.md

 ### Learning

-- better understanding of react route, and learned to useParam to get dynamic route
+- better understanding of react hooks, route.
+Learned to {useEffect, useState, useRef} in react and {useParams, useNavigate} in react-router-dom.
+Tried { useAuth, signUp, logOut, logIn } in firebase for user authentification.
+Has been trying to get storage update in firestore but failed.
-- state management and working with
+- states management and async functions.
 - API function in useEffect and using cleanup AbortController to cancel previous fetch.
 - to reusing component for different pages and passing dynamic class for odd styling.